perthblank/deva/readme.md

 #### Mesh
 Refer `config_mesh.py`

 A mesh is a character layout.
-Any item in the scene is a mesh.
+Any node in the scene is a mesh.
 There're three types of mesh supported:
 - `MeshType.STATIC`: a static mesh (eg. `house`)
+- `MeshType.ANIMATE_ON_TOUCH`: an animating mesh, the mesh will play next frame when player touch move key (eg. `role`)
-- `MeshType.ANIMATE`: an animating mesh, the mesh will play next frame on each mesh (eg. `role`)
+- `MeshType.ANIMATE_AUTO`: an auto animating mesh, the mesh will play next frame each 1 sec (eg. `river`)
 - `MeshType.RANDOM`: the game will randomly load one frame from the given mesh list when starts (eg, `rock`)

 Example: